Animals (Maroon 5 song): Music video

-The music video was released on September 29, 2014 on Vevo.
-Directed by Samuel Bayer, the video features Adam Levine and his wife, Behati Prinsloo who portrays the woman.
-The other musicians of Maroon 5 (including their touring member Sam Farrar, the first time he appeared in a music video with the band) also make an appearance - they are seen playing at a nightclub in some scenes of the video.
+The music video was released on September 29, 2014, on Vevo.
+Directed by Samuel Bayer, the video features lead singer Adam Levine and his wife, Behati Prinsloo.
+The other musicians of Maroon 5 (including their touring member Sam Farrar, the first time he appeared in a music video with the band) also make an appearance—they are seen playing at a nightclub in some scenes of the video.
 The story of the video is inspired by the film American Psycho (2000).

 Synopsis

 The video starts with a woman entering a slaughterhouse, where Levine's character works.
 After she leaves, an infatuated Levine begins to stalk the woman by following her in the streets and standing outside her apartment in the pouring rain to watch her.
-He also watches the woman in her sleep and takes numerous photos of Prinsloo, which he later trims and places on wires around a dark room.
+He also watches the woman sleep and takes numerous photos of her, which he later trims and places on wires around a dark room.
 Intercut with this are scenes of a shirtless Levine dripping in fake blood, singing the song inside a meat locker and using animal carcasses for punching bags (an apparent reference to Rocky).
 One evening, Levine follows the woman into a nightclub, where he tries to talk to her.
 Though Prinsloo is amused by Levine and his interest in her, she spends the evening talking to her girlfriends instead.
-Eventually, Levine is left with no luck, so he goes back to fantasizing about the girl.
-After an erotic dream, Levine wakes up in a shock and returns to stalking Prinsloo by standing outside her apartment in the rain watching in a dazed state, leading to the similar opening.
+Eventually, Levine is left with no luck, so he goes back to fantasizing about her.
+After an erotic dream, Levine wakes up in shock and returns to stalking Prinsloo by standing outside her apartment in the rain, watching in a dazed state, leading to the similar opening.
 The final scenes feature Levine and Prinsloo as obsessed lovers having sex while covered in blood (an apparent reference to Carrie).

 Reception and controversy

 The music video was heavily panned by critics and has been condemned for dehumanizing women and glamorizing violence.
-Jessica Valenti of The Guardian criticized the video for attempting to make violence against women seem "edgy" stating that "there is nothing 'alternative' about showing women being stalked, hunted, raped or killed because it’s something that happens every damn day."
-RAINN (Rape, Abuse & Incest National Network) released a statement condemning the video, which wrote that "No one should ever confuse the criminal act of stalking with romance.
+Jessica Valenti of The Guardian criticized the video for attempting to make violence against women seem "edgy", stating that "there is nothing 'alternative' about showing women being stalked, hunted, raped or killed because it’s something that happens every damn day."
+RAINN (Rape, Abuse & Incest National Network) released a statement condemning the video, which said that "no one should ever confuse the criminal act of stalking with romance.
 The trivialisation of these serious crimes, like stalking, should have no place in the entertainment industry."

 In a 2018 interview with The Independent, Levine dismissed the criticism, calling it "fucking ridiculous", and saying about the video, "It was supposed to be creepy!
 I play the role of the creep, it's literally a character out of a movie.
 And the song is about animalistic tendencies, I'm talking about eating someone alive.
 Use your fucking imagination.
 It's like watching a horror film and notifying the people who made it to tell them you think they're disgusting.
 People are sometimes too rooted in reality and they can't differentiate.
 They take everything too personally."